Building Permits And New Construction Sales Impact Housing Market Health

 Right now, we are experiencing the largest delta between new permits and new construction sales in the past 6 years, and I hope the builders and bankers and keeping a close eye on inventory levels.

-The highlighted column shows the months of supply (relative supply) of new construction homes by price range.
+The highlighted column shows the months of supply (relative supply) of new homes for sale by price range.
 To the left of the highlighted column we see the overall relative supply.
-Anywhere this overall supply is below 6.0 months, we can say that the market is leaning towards a seller's market and builders should be able to sell new inventory.
+Anywhere this overall supply is below 6.0 months, we can say that the market is leaning towards a seller's market and builders should be able to sell new homes in Tallahassee.

 Since it is hard to bring a new home to the market for less than $125,000 (the cost of land, sticks, bricks, mortar and labor, etc makes it very difficult), builders are having to look well above the median home price and right now, we have a sufficient supply or more of these priced homes.